noi-techpark/odh-api-core/RawQueryParser/Readme.md

 ## Is it performant?

-The query parsing is super performant, but the execution time on the DB is nothing that can be easily predicted.
+The query parsing is performant, but the execution time on the DB is nothing that can be easily predicted.
 The execution performance totally depends on the JSON capabilities of PostgreSQL, the query planner and the indizes that are defined on the fields.

 > There exist special filters on the endpoints that are optimized for specific production use cases.